atsixian/old-sixian.li/DevLog.md

 ### Math support is done via Helmet

-Get code injection from `ghostPost.codeinjection_head` and wrap it in `Helmet`
+Get code injection from `ghostPost.codeinjection_head` and wrap it in `Helmet` This is tricky, we need helmet and `gatsby-rss.js`

 ```javascript
 import React from "react";